A prolactinoma is a non-cancerous growth (benign tumour) in the pituitary gland that makes a hormone called prolactin.

 What are prolactinomas?

-A prolactinoma occurs when some of the cells in the pituitary gland (the ones producing prolactin) multiply more than usual.
-We do not know what makes the cells multiply in the first place.
-In rare cases, there may be an inherited (genetic) cause.
+A prolactinoma occurs when some of the cells in the pituitary gland (the ones producing prolactin) multiply more than usual to form a small growth (tumour) in the pituitary gland.
+The prolactinoma makes too much prolactin and this can cause symptoms.

 High levels of prolactin in the blood can cause various symptoms.
 The symptoms differ slightly between men, women and children.